Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Introduction

-We discuss experimental realizations of our approach in a single-layer superconducting (SC) qubit array.
+We discuss an experimental platform in terms of a single-layer superconducting qubit array, which can potentially be used for realizing our proposal.
+The qubit array can be used via either the passive or active approaches to realizing topologically ordered states.
+In the passive approach, we consider a qubit array engineered with appropriate designer interactions such that the system enters a topological phase of matter, such as a spin liquid or a FQH state, at low temperatures \cite{Roushan:2016iu, Kapit:2014vba, Kapit:2015cy, Ma:2016hh,barkeshli2015}.
+In the active approach, we consider quantum error correction with surface codes using active error syndrome measurements \cite{fowler2012}.
 We further discuss various methods to measure the modular matrices in an experimental setting.
 These schemes can be used, for example, to demonstrate fractional statistics and also to experimentally diagnose and distinguish candidate topological orders, such as $\mathbb{Z}_2$ spin liquid or double semion phases \cite{Freedman:2004ep}, in frustrated spin models.
+For the near-term realization of active topological error correction codes, our measurement protocols can also be used to verify the underlying topological order in the code space.